-If I am shooting a 20 inch AR15 with XM193 and a maximum bullet rise of 3 inches high, then I just extended my MPBR to 299 yards where at that point the bullet would dip 3 inches below the line of sight.
-That has effectively lengthened our resolution to 6 inches of rise and fall.
-That easily remains in the space occupied by a human head out to 300 yards!
-Remember, this sighting method is target defined and shooter-rifle-projectile unique.
-So in a self defense setup, we need to maximize the distance where we will hit our target without shot correction.
+So if I am shooting a 20 inch AR15 with XM193 and a maximum bullet rise of 3 inches over my line of sight, then I just extended my MPBR to 300 yards where at that point the bullet would dip 3 inches below the line of sight.
+That has effectively changed our “resolution” to 6 inches where the bullet would stay in the defined target zone.
+A 6 inch resolution easily fits in the space occupied by a human head out to 300 yards!
+That means a dead hold to the middle of the face will potentially score head-shots out to darn near 300 yards!

 Goal: increase the probability that the projectile will intersect the target *without* calculations.

 Six inches of total vertical resolution seems like a logical choice for a MPBR setup and extends us past our 50 yard / 200 yard zero a bit and is still a fine resolution for engaging defensive targets.
 I can’t think of anything I would shoot at that would be missed because my trajectory apex is three inches high.
 Look at your knee.
 It likely has a targetable area of at least six inches.
 Torso?
-This resolution is easily inside the vital zone of a center of mass hold.
+This 6 inch resolution is easily inside the vital zone of a center of mass hold.

 So next I whipped up a basic chart to get an idea of what zero at 100 yards I would need to get a MPBR which targets a 6 inch radius.

-XM193 and Mk 262: Sight in at 100 yards X high in blue for a bullet apex of 3 inches; the MPBR is in red for each barrel and projectile.
+XM193 and Mk 262: Sight in at 100 yards X inches high in blue for a bullet apex of 3 inches; the MPBR is in red for each barrel and projectile.
 The XM855 would benefit at similar zeros as it will be in between the MPBR of the 77 grain and 55 grain ammo.